 The NSW Government has placed a levy on all building and construction work valued at $25,000 or more (inclusive of GST).
 The levy rate is 0.35% of the total cost of the work as determined by the consent/certifying authority.
 The building applicant, or the person for whom the work is being done, is liable to pay the levy.

-Council is an agent for the collection of long service levy payments and you are encouraged to pay the levy when lodging your CC.
+Council is an agent for long service levy payment collections and we encourage you to pay the levy when lodging your CC.

 Conditions of consent